 II.
 DEFINITIONS

+Where not expressly defined in the Zoning Bylaws, terms used in this section shall be interpreted as defined below:

 BASE FLOOD: the flood having a one percent chance of being equaled or exceeded in any given year.

-DEVELOPMENT: any manmade change to improved or unimproved real estate, including but not limited to building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations.
+DEVELOPMENT: any manmade change to improved or unimproved real estate, including but not limited to building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.
+[US Code of Federal Regulations, Title 44, Part 59].

 FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA): administers the National Flood Insurance Program (NFIP).
 FEMA provides a nationwide flood hazard area mapping study program for communities as well as regulatory standards for development in the flood hazard areas.

-FLOOD BOUNDARY AND FLOODWAY MAP: official map of a community issued by FEMA that depicts, based on detailed analyses, the boundaries of the 100-year and 500-year floods and the 100-year floodway.

 FLOOD INSURANCE RATE MAP (FIRM): an official map of a community in which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.